AliPatrick71/CaveDiver/README.md

     java CaveDiverApp

-Alternatively, if you're using an IDE, you can simply import the project and run the CaveDiverApp class.
+Alternatively, if you're using an IDE like VSCode, you can simply import the project and run the CaveDiverApp class.
 How It Works

     Cave Grid: The cave grid consists of 100 cells, each with a random depth between 0 and 100.
 The depth determines how "deep" the cave cell is, and cells are colored in shades of blue based on their depth.